-The government-wide statement of activities distinguishes functions/programs of the School supported primarily by Per Pupil Revenue or other revenues passed through from the authorizer

-(Denver Public Schools).
-The governmental activities of the School include instruction and supporting services.
-The government-wide financial statements can be found on pages 1-2 of this report.
+The government-wide statement of activities distinguishes functions/programs of the School supported primarily by Per Pupil Revenue or other revenues passed through from the authorizer (Denver Public Schools).
+The governmental activities of the School include instructional and supporting services.